Decorin: A Breakthrough Technology for Nervous System Repair

 Turning a discovery into a therapy

-In seeking means of delivering Decorin to patients, the team have recently discovered that infusion of human Decorin to cerebro-spinal fluid surrounding the brain and spinal cord in experimental studies can promote robust increases in nerve fiber sprouting, formation of new neural connections (called synapses) and recovery of locomotor function after SCI – even when administered to the chronically injured spinal cord.
-The ability of Decorin to suppress inflammation, scar formation, and promote extensive sprouting of neural circuits, strongly supports the development of Decorin infusion for treatment of a wide variety of other severe neurological disorders such as traumatic brain injury, cerebral palsy, hydrocephalus and stroke where these multiple benefits could be highly effective at promoting recovery of neural function.
+In seeking means of delivering Decorin to patients, the Davies team have recently discovered that infusion of human Decorin to cerebro-spinal fluid surrounding the brain and spinal cord in experimental studies can promote truly remarkable levels of nerve fiber sprouting, formation of new neural connections (called synapses) and recovery of locomotor function after SCI – even when administered to the chronically injured spinal cord.
+The ability of Decorin to suppress inflammation, scar formation, and promote extensive sprouting of neural circuits, strongly supports the development of Decorin infusion for treatment of a wide variety of other severe neurological disorders such as traumatic brain injury, cerebral palsy and stroke where these multiple benefits could be highly effective at promoting recovery of neural function.
 As Decorin protein is naturally found within the human nervous system but is suppressed after injury, infusion of the molecule to brain and spinal cord can be considered as being a "protein replacement” technology, much like providing insulin for diabetes patients.
-Unlike electro-stimulation therapies, infusion of Decorin can promote breakdown of scar tissue and the formation of new neural circuits in the chronic injured spinal cord.
-Unlike stem cell transplantation therapies which require complex surgeries and are limited in how many times patients can be treated, infusion of Decorin is a relatively simple procedure that could be combined with rehab and delivered multiple times to further improve recovery.Importantly, having already worked closely with experienced biotech partners to establish a commercially viable source of pharmaceutical-grade human Decorin and intellectual property rights covering the infusion protocol, and thanks to funding support from Lions Australia for the research team at the Florey, the stage is set for delivering a breakthrough treatment for the injured nervous system that could have a profound effect on the quality of life of adults and children suffering with neurological disorders in Australia and around the world.
+Unlike stem cell transplantation therapies which require complex surgeries and are limited in how many times patients can be treated, infusion of Decorin is a relatively simple procedure that could be combined with rehab and delivered multiple times to further improve recovery.Importantly, having already worked closely with experienced biotech partners to establish a commercially viable source of pharmaceutical-grade human Decorin and intellectual property rights covering the infusion protocol, the stage is set for delivering a breakthrough treatment for the injured nervous system that could have a profound effect on the quality of life of adults and children suffering with neurological disorders in Australia and around the world.